 - you do not respond to salvage chemotherapy

 - you are not fit enough to have a stem cell transplant

-- you do not respond to a stem cell transplant.
+- your lymphoma comes back after a stem cell transplant.

-Treatment for classical Hodgkin lymphoma is usually successful but doctors continue to research less intensive treatments for Hodgkin lymphoma.
+Treatment for classical Hodgkin lymphoma is usually successful but doctors continue to research treatments that might provide better outcomes.
 They aim to find treatments that are effective with as few side effects and late effects as possible.
 Some research is looking at how to predict who will respond to which treatments, or who will need radiotherapy after chemotherapy and who won’t.